onedollarplutonium/BO2/README.md

 # Useful Bo2 GSC Scripts

-All of these scripts work for both ZM and MP
+Scripts work for both ZM and MP (besides No Denizens)

 YOU MUST BE HOST FOR ANY OF THESE SCRIPTS TO WORK!!!!
 YOU CANNOT RUN SCRIPTS ON DEDICATED SERVERS!!!